 - metals and mining

 So far the main focus has been on exchange of information.
 We now understand each others' legislation and policies better than before and we have contact points to approach if problems occur.
 We have exchanged a great deal of information, and confidence has grown so that both sides are now able to share draft legislative texts with each other and comment on them.
-This is important as Russia is still outside the WTO and there are few other formal ways of communicating such information.
 We have also been able to explain our industrial and enterprise policies to a Russian audience in some detail.
 There is great interest in our policies in Russia, both in the administration and among industry, and yet at the same time it is not easy for Russians to find out about what we do in the EU, or to contact experts.
 It is clear that there is a high level of interest in and commitment to the dialogues on the Russian side.

 As the system beds down, and the two sides get to know each other, the likelihood of trade disputes arising in the sectors concerned is reduced.
 In the Regulatory Dialogue, the Russian side has frequently expressed its wish to move its system of technical regulations and standards closer to the EU system, although progress is slow.